-The exchange differences arising on the translation of foreign currency balances and transactions to the functional currency of the Group are generally recognised under "Exchange differences (net)" in the consolidated income statement.
+The exchange differences arising on the translation of foreign currency balances and transactions to the functional currency of CaixaBank are generally recognised under "Exchange differences (net)" in the income statement.
 However, exchange differences arising on changes in the value of non-monetary items are recognised under "Equity - Valuation adjustments - Exchange differences" in the balance sheet until they are realised, and exchange differences arising on financial instruments classified as at fair value through profit or loss are recognised in the income statement with no distinction made from other changes in fair value.

-In order to combine the separate financial statements of foreign branches whose functional currency is not the euro in the CaixaBank Group's consolidated financial statements, the following policies are applied:
+In order to combine the separate financial statements of foreign branches whose functional currency is not the euro in CaixaBank's financial statements, the following policies are applied:

-- Translate the financial statements of the foreign branches to the CaixaBank Group's presentation currency.
+- Translate the financial statements of the foreign branches to CaixaBank's presentation currency.
 The translation is performed at the exchange rates used in translating foreign currency balances, except for income and expenses, which are translated at the closing exchange rate of each month. - Recognise any differences under "Equity Valuation adjustments Exchange differences" in the balance sheet until the related item is derecognised, when it is reclassified to profit or loss.